Philosophy Graduate Program (MA)

 Teaching Assistantships are provided to most students admitted to the program.
 The philosophy department typically awards 9 or 10 Teaching Assistantships.
 Stipends are commensurate with duties.
 They range from $12,000 to $13,000.
 (Lubbock’s low cost of living allows this stipend to stretch further than one might initially expect.)
 Teaching Assistantships also include tuition and fee waivers that cover over 80% of the entire cost of registration.
 Additional fellowship support of up to $4,000 may also be available.

 The typical duties of a teaching assistant are to grade papers, hold office hours, and sometimes to lead discussion sections.
 During their second year, teaching assistants may be given full responsibility for teaching a class.
 The Philosophy Department sometimes provides additional teaching opportunities during the summer for more experienced teaching assistants.
 Teaching assistants are provided with a computer-equipped office, Xeroxing privileges, and use of a pleasant conference room/lounge.
 Teaching assistants must register for at least 9 graduate or undergraduate hours each semester that they are under contract.

 Outstanding applicants to the philosophy M.A. program are considered for Texas Tech’s prestigious $3,000 Chancellor’s Fellowships and for other university awards.
 In addition, the Philosophy Department offers several scholarships ranging from $200 to $500 annually on a competitive basis to undergraduate and graduate students.

 Information and Applications

 Admission procedures are simple.
 Send (a) the completed Graduate School application accessible through this link.
 In your application, you will need to provide (a) transcripts of all previous college work, (b) GRE scores (GRE scores are not required for applications for Fall 2023), (c) application fee ($60) to the Office of Graduate Admissions.
-Send (e) two letters of recommendation from former instructors, (f) a writing sample that best presents your philosophical ability, (f) a personal statement indicating your background and particular interests in studying philosophy, and any other relevant materials to the Philosophy Department.
+Send (e) two letters of recommendation from former instructors, (f) a writing sample that best presents your philosophical ability, (f) a personal statement indicating your background and particular interests in studying philosophy, and any other relevant materials to the Graduate School.
 Note: Letters of recommendation should be submitted directly from referees and should be written on professional letterhead; also, letters of recommendation, statements of purpose, and writing samples should be sent directly to the Office of Graduate Admissions.